cleifwork/GCONNECT-CWP/readme.md

 1. **Header Section:**
     - The top section displays the title "GConnect Feeds" in bold white text.
     - Below the title, there is a prompt to "Check our wifi rates!" encouraging users to explore more about the service.
-    - A "SEE MORE" button is prominently displayed, inviting users to click for additional information.
+    - A "SEE RATES" button is prominently displayed, inviting users to click for additional information.

 2. **Main Section:**
     - The main section features the GConnect logo, which includes the text "GConnect" with a stylized WiFi symbol integrated into the design.